AvaProtocol/OAK-docs/_docs/collators.md

 ## FAQ

-For any questions or support, please reach out via [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh), or email <collators@oak.tech>.
+For any questions or support, please reach out via [Ava Protocol Discord](https://discord.gg/7W9UDvsbwh), or email <collators@avaprotocol.org>.

 ### When will my collator start producing blocks?